react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 </StrictLayout>
 ```

 This style of component has downsides.
 React encourages encapsulation, where individual components don’t have to reason about the tree above or around them.
 If `StrictLayout` were to radically shift behavior, it would require component authors to reason about more state outside of their component and negatively impact developer experience.
 For this reason `StrictLayout` **does not** change the default styles of a component tree.
-It instead is focused on algorithm correctness, and will only cause changes where components were previously relying on out-of-spec behavior.
-We will also try to alert users where their component rendering is reliant on out-of-spec behavior, and attempt to offer actionable guidance (see “Migration Hints” below).
+It instead is focused on algorithm correctness, and will only cause changes where components were previously relying on behavior divergent from browsers.
+After StrictMode is [stable](#staging), we will start flagging to developers where their component rendering is reliant on out-of-spec behavior, and attempt to offer actionable guidance (see “Migration Hints” below).

 ### Usage

-Existing apps or shared components targeting both web and mobile can safely opt-into stricter conformance layout algorithms, since any existing layout must render correctly on web.
-A `strict` property is present, which allows opting a component subtree into a set of [multiple behavior changes](https://fb.quip.com/l9ibAMvt6Bgu#temp:C:fMOd3c9cc6ceae04319be44e809c) to align closer to web algorithms:
+Existing apps or shared components targeting both web and mobile can safely get wins from glovally opting into stricter layout algorithms, since any existing layout must render correctly on web.
+A `<StrictLayout>` component allows opting a component subtree into a continually growing [set of changes](#specific-w3c-conformance-issues) to align closer to web algorithms:

 ```jsx
 // Shared surfaces/components can be authored with consistent rendering